alexandreJavaDeveloper/CompanyX/README.md

 ### Installing

-To have and run the project on your local machine you can clone this project (command line):
+To run the project on your local machine you can clone this project (command line):
 ```
 git clone https://github.com/alexandreJavaDeveloper/CompanyX.git
 ```